Beni Suef Governorate

 Beni Suef (محافظة بني سويف Muḥāfāzah Banī Suwīf) is one of the governorates of Egypt.
-It is situated in the center of the country.
+It is situated in the center of the country and is located in northern Upper Egypt.

 Overview

-This governorate's capital is the city of Beni Suef, located about 120 km south of Cairo on the west bank of the Nile River.
+The governorate's capital is the city of Beni Suef, located about 120 km south of Cairo on the west bank of the Nile River.
 The area is well known in Egypt for its cement factories.
 The nearby Meidum pyramid is the only prominent tourist attraction in the area.

 Due to different ways of transcribing the spelling it can also be known as Beni Suef, or Beni Swaif.

 The rate of poverty is more than 60% in this governorate but recently some social safety networks have been provided in the form of financial assistance and job opportunities.
 The funding has been coordinated by the country's Ministry of Finance and with assistance from international organizations.

 Municipal divisions

-The governorate is divided into the following municipal divisions for administrative purposes with a total estimated population as of July 2017 of 3,171,186.
+The governorate is divided into the following municipal divisions for administrative purposes with a total estimated population as of January 2023 of 3,561,639.
 In some cases a markaz and a kism share a name.